dracupid/nobone/doc/readme.ejs.md

 ## Overview

-A server library which will ease you development life.
+A server library knows what developer really needs.

 Now NoBone is based on express.js and some other useful libraries.